Ozone Solar.R Wind Temp Month Day

 Pipeline integrity

-A key feature of pipeflow is that the integrity of a pipeline is verified at definition time.
-To see this, let’s try to add another step that is referring to a step that does not exist:
+A key feature of {pipeflow} is that the integrity of a pipeline is verified at definition time.
+To see this, let’s try to add another step that is referring to a non-existent step foo as its input.

 "another_step",